Expl0dingCat/Ame/README.md

 pip3 install transformers
 pip3 install git+https://github.com/suno-ai/bark.git
 ```
+- You must have CUDA 11.8
 - You must use torch (and its associated packages) version 2.0.0+ or it will break
+- If you need to reinstall torch, purge it before doing so
 - Ame was designed on Python 3.10.11